 COMM 1115G.
 Introduction to Communication

-This survey course introduces the principles of communication in the areas of interpersonal, intercultural, small group, organizational, public speaking, and mass and social media.
+This survey course introduces the principles of communication in the areas of interpersonal, intercultural, small group, organizational, public speaking, mass, and social media.
+May be repeated up to 3 credits.

 COMM 1130G.
 Public Speaking